Zac-HD/escape-from-automanual-testing/README.md

 ## How this workshop works

-It's a crash-course in the important concepts, alternating between short talks and hands-on excercises.
+It's a crash-course in the important concepts, alternating between short talks and hands-on exercises.
 You'll get to know the architecture of the library, but not every detail of the API - you can look up that documentation at any time.